 Technology is not an end to itself.
 Saga's well researched monetary model is the fruit of a great interdisciplinary effort by economists, historians and technology specialists.

 The building block of a currency is trust, but trust cannot evolve in a highly volatile environment.
 Saga's model uses a fiat reserve as a stabilising mechanism to support the constant growth of the currency, while gradually gaining intrinsic value and separating from it.

 Privacy is important, but without accountability - there can be no trust.
 Saga therefore applies an online regulated KYC and AML process on its participants.
 Additionally, its banking partners provide daily, 100% transparent attestations about the reserve status.

 Saga is developing a delegate-based governance structure to take and implement decisions.
 Saga will be governed by delegates of SGA holders benefiting from the efficiency and expertise enabled by a centralised governor whilst upholding SGA holders their governance prerogative.

-Saga has a growing team of experienced professionals who are developing practical solutions to fulfil the promise of a digital currency that can work within the existing financial system.
-The team includes experienced entrepreneurs, technology experts, researchers, economists and financial professionals.Meet the Team
+Saga has a growing team of experienced professionals who are developing practical solutions to fulfill the promise of a digital currency that can work within the existing financial system.
+Our team includes experienced entrepreneurs, technology experts, academic researchers, economists, and financial professionals.Meet the Team